Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 # Conclusion

 We really enjoyed this project.
 We would like to encourage other students (everyone is a student) to check out online resources and try to do a project like this on your own with the same or another dataset!
 Real life data is messy, cleaning was paramount, little changes to outlier removal dramatically changed p-value results in our hypothesis test.
-It is always good to document your process for replicability and so you ensure your steps are logical. ==Lastly doing it with a friend makes it extra fun!==
+It is always good to document your process for replicability and so you ensure your steps are logical.
+Lastly, **doing it with a friend makes it extra fun!**

 Sincerely,
 Eduardo and Trey